Dialogue

 February 2024

 With no answers provided for UCS and SGR's questions, CRC and our partner groups sent this initial communication to RELX.
 It contains an explanatory complaint submitted to the The Special Procedures of the United Nations Human Rights Council, detailing the science-based reasoning for positing company negligence of UNGP human rights obligations and the company risking complicity in human rights harms.
-A request to RELX CEO Erik Engstrom and Global Head of Corporate Responsibility Márcia Balisciano was sent in May to be informed of when the company will respond to the questions provided.
+A request to RELX CEO Erik Engstrom and Global Head of Corporate Responsibility Márcia Balisciano was sent in May to understand when the company will fulfill its UNGP responsibilities and respond to the questions provided.

 FULL TEXTREPORT TO THE UN